 “It Depends on the Mood I’m In” is a very cute track that’s easy to dance to, and watching Jem play pretend in the closet is kind of adorable.

 The Misfits, Jem’s rivals and series antagonists, have a rougher, punkier Toni Basil sound to counter Jem’s Debbie Gibson flavor.
 They have maybe one song for every two Holograms songs, and usually perform one every episode.
 Every other track is decent or good, though their punky style can make them grating at times.
 They have quite a few listenable songs that are stylistically unusual compared to the Holograms.
+Between their music, videos, and entertaining personalities, I consider them the best band in the series.
+Jem is always bubblegum pop, the Stingers are always funk & soul, but every time the Misfits cue up a song, you have NO idea what to expect.

 I love the video for this track.
 Like all Misfits tracks, it’s got a demented edge to it, but it really suits the subject of the song, and the visuals couldn’t be more perfect: Pizzazz being utterly tormented and humiliated while her bandmates helplessly watch.
 The ending gives me chills every time.